MaxHalford/naked/README.md

 This is simpler than deploying an API endpoint or loading a serialized model.
 The jury is still out on whether this is sane or not.
 Of course I'm not the first one to have done this, for instance see [sklearn-porter](https://github.com/nok/sklearn-porter).

+Note that there is a [web interface](https://naked-app.herokuapp.com/) where you can upload a [pickle](https://docs.python.org/3/library/pickle.html)d model to generate its pure Python equivalent.

 - [Installation](#installation)
 - [Examples](#examples)
   - [`sklearn.linear_model.LinearRegression`](#sklearnlinear_modellinearregression)